CosmoObs/SLtools/PerturbativeMethod/aareadme.txt

 first generate Doxyfile with doxygen -g in the dir, then run doxygen in the dir]

----- The below is a copy of this page:
+---- The below is also stored on this page:

 http://twiki.on.br/bin/save/StrongLensing/PerturbativeArcContoursv01